We've gathered answers to your most popular questions below.

 The most common purpose of life insurance is to provide money for your family if something happens to you.
 When you purchase a policy, you select a death benefit your beneficiary will get if you pass away.
-Depending on the type of policy you buy, your policy may also build cash value, which can be used for things like education costs, retirement income or as a source of emergency funds in the future.
+Depending on the type of life insurance policy you buy, your policy may also build cash value, which can be used for things like education costs, retirement income or as a source of emergency funds in the future.

 This will depend a lot on your specific circumstances.
-In general though, you may want to buy enough insurance to cover your family’s financial needs, like the mortgage, any outstanding debts, education costs and final expenses if something happens to you.
+In general though, you may want to buy enough life insurance to cover your family’s financial needs, like the mortgage, any outstanding debts, education costs and final expenses if something happens to you.
 For an idea of how much you might need, our life insurance calculator can help.

-The three most popular types of life insurance are term, whole and universal.
 Term life provides protection for a specified period of time (like 10, 20 or 30 years) and is typically very affordable when you’re younger.

 Whole life and indexed universal life insurance policies provide permanent coverage as long as premiums are paid.
 They typically have higher premiums than term life but also build cash value that can help with things like providing emergency funds or an estate for your family later in life.

 A life insurance policy usually only covers one person.
 And in most cases, there would be a significant change in your family’s lifestyle if something happened to either you or your spouse.
-A life policy for each of you can help ensure that your family will be able to maintain their lifestyle.
+A life insurance policy for each of you can help ensure that your family will be able to maintain their lifestyle.

-A personal life policy can provide coverage regardless of your employment status.
+A personal life insurance policy can provide coverage regardless of your employment status.
 If you wait until you retire to get coverage, premiums could be quite a bit higher as you get older.

 Quite possibly.
 While you may not have a spouse or family depending on your income to get through life, you may have debts and final expenses that someone will be responsible for.
 And if you’re a younger single person, there’s a good chance you’re pretty healthy, which typically means better rates than you’ll get in the future.
 You could also take advantage of a whole life or indexed universal life insurance policy that can build cash value over the years.